-To ensure that Pacific Avenue and the east-west streets are spatially well defined, all development must shall be built to the property line of the street.
+To ensure that Pacific Avenue and the east-west streets are spatially well defined, all development must be built to the property line of the street.
 The following exceptions to this condition are noted:

 - a.
 Setbacks of up to 12 feet in depth are permitted along the northern property line of Cathcart Street, if such setbacks are intended to provide active outdoor uses (e.g., outdoor dining or public seating) oriented to the street. - b.
-Require any development along Laurel Street between Pacific Avenue and Front Street to dedicate sufficient property to result in a sidewalk depth of at least 12 feet.
-The precise dedication shall be consistent with the final Laurel Street design and shall be established with a build-to line. - b.c.
 Minor ground-level storefront setbacks are permitted within the provisions of the storefront and building façade standards and guidelines discussed below.
 Recessed storefronts up to six feet in depth and twenty-five feet in length may occur where a designated outdoor use, such as an outdoor café, is an integral part of the retail business.